kubernetes/community/contributors/guide/README.md

 _Improvements needed_

-* File pull requests with all applicable SIGs to not have duplicate things in their CONTRIBUTING.md and instead link here.
+* Open pull requests with all applicable SIGs to not have duplicate information in their CONTRIBUTING.md and instead link here.
 Keep it light, keep it clean, have only one source of truth.

 ### File an Issue